atosorigin/bullsequana-edge-system-management/ansible/readme.md

 `baseuri: {{inventory_hostname}} `

 ### Change your inventory variables
-if you never want to automatically reboot the BMC, you need to change reboot variable in your inventory / variable part `reboot = False`
+if you never want to automatically reboot the BMC, you need to change reboot variable in your inventory / variable part:

+`reboot = False`

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)Warning : Default is True meaning the BMC will reboot automatically after an updade

-if you never want to automatically force the remote server power off, you need to change forceoff variable in your inventory / variable part
+if you never want to automatically force the remote server power off, you need to change forceoff variable in your inventory / variable part:

 `forceoff = False`

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)Warning : Default value is True meaning the BMC will power off automatically the host (server) during BIOS update

 *playbooks needing a reboot or forceoff will fail*